jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - the client-side cookie is compared with server-side data on every request to identify the current session

 #### **CORS**
-- (Cross-Origin Resource Sharing) : a mechanism that allows interactions that would normally be restricted cross-origin to take place; adds new HTTP headers that lets servers serve resources cross-origin to specified origins [23]
+- (Cross-Origin Resource Sharing) : a mechanism that allows interactions that would normally be restricted cross-origin to take place; adds new HTTP headers that lets servers serve resources cross-origin to specified origins [^23]

 #### **CRC**
-- (Cyclic Redundancy Check) : see FCS below [^3]
+- (Cyclic Redundancy Check) : see [FCS](#fcs) [^3]

 #### **Bandwidth bottleneck**
 - a point at which bandwidth changes from relatively high to relatively low [^2]